leandrodamascena/pydynox/docs/guides/models.md

 # Models

-Models define the structure of your DynamoDB items.
+Models define the structure of your DynamoDB items and provide CRUD operations.

 ## Key features

 - Typed attributes with defaults
 - Hash key and range key support
 - Required fields with `null=False`
+- Save, get, update, delete operations
 - Convert to/from dict

 ## Getting started